How it's done

 |Monthly Expenses||1 Adult||1 Adult

-Source: Economic Policy Institute, March 2018.
-Budgets are in 2017 dollars.
-Numbers may not sum due to rounding.
+Source: Economic Policy Institute, 2021 and Cambridge Community Development Department.
+Numbers may not sum due to rounding

 The Economic Development Division of the Community Development Department offers the following reimbursement grants, specifically tailored to the needs of small and independent Cambridge businesses: